Why Do Dogs Shake? How to Tell When It’s Not Just a Happy Dance

-Sometimes you might notice your dog shake uncomfortably or uncontrollably, and sometimes your dog goes into “wiggle butt” mode, shaking their lower body in a way that indicates they are happy to see you.
-The latter is a sign that your dog is a happy and healthy goofball.
-The former, however, could mean your dog’s shaking could have to do with an underlying disease, severe anxiety, or illness from something like poisoning or distemper.
+Standard butt-shaking and tail wagging is a sign that your dog is a happy and healthy goofball.
+However, uncontrollable or uncomfortable shaking could have to do with an underlying disease, severe anxiety, or illness from something like poisoning or distemper.

 This basic behavioral movement can be very indicative of dog health.
 It is important to be able to identify when a dog shake is just a shake, or when the shake is a worrisome tremor.